NKwakye/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 2-path | add /action to the PATH. /action |
 3-paths | create a script that counts the number of directories in the PATH |
 4-global_variables | Create a script that lists environment variables. |
+5-local_variables | Create a script that lists all local variables and environment variables, and functions. |